MaryAnn Cox and Joan Velsmid needed a place to donate or sell the merchandise arriving at MaryAnn’s office at Holy Trinity Catholic Church.

-The move to the current Highway 74 location in 2006 allowed Clothes Less Traveled to continue to grow.
-Currently, the store is 25,000 square feet.
+The move to the Highway 74 location in 2006 allowed Clothes Less Traveled to reach 25,000 square feet of new and gently used goods.

 Partnering With the Community,